UKCloud/documentation/articles/openshift/oshift-how-backup-migrate.md

 description: Provides a starting point for using Velero to backup and restore cluster resources and migrate between clusters
 services: openshift
 author: Kieran O'Neill
-reviewer: Gareth Ellner
+reviewer: Alex Lillistone
-lastreviewed: 18/12/2020
+lastreviewed: 10/01/2022

 toc_rootlink: How To
 toc_sub1: OpenShift v3.x